2005–06 Manchester City F.C. season: Season review

 side Doncaster, which saw them exit the Carling Cup in the Second Round.

 The following months saw City's form continue to fluctuate.
 On December 4, Manchester City beat Charlton Athletic 5-2 at The Valley, setting a then-club record for their largest away win in the Premier League.
 Going into 2006, Manchester City were placed 9th in the League.

+Despite a promising start to the season, Manchester City's form became increasingly inconsistent as the campaign progressed.
+The team had begun 2005–06 with three wins from their opening four league matches and briefly moved into second place after the September Manchester derby.
+However, inconsistent performances against teams including West Bromwich Albion, Bolton Wanderers and Wigan Athletic prevented City from maintaining their early position.
+The club's domestic cup campaign also suffered an early setback when they were eliminated by League One side Doncaster Rovers in the League Cup.

 Robbie Fowler started off the new year with a hat-trick in the Third Round of the FA Cup against Scunthorpe.
 The following weekend, Manchester City won the Manchester Derby 3-1 at home, in a match that saw Cristiano Ronaldo receive a straight red card for a reckless lunge on Andy Cole midway through the second half.

 The January Transfer Window saw Robbie Fowler return to Liverpool, Joey Barton hand-in a transfer request and Stuart Pearce splashing out £6 million on Heerenveen striker Georgios Samaras.

 Manchester City's final hope of silverware was put to an end after a Dean Ashton brace led West Ham into the semi-finals of the FA Cup, eliminating City in the quarter-finals.

 The season ended on disappointing form with losses in 9 of their 10 final matches in the Premier League.
 A winless City steadily drifted down the league from mid-table to 15th position before the season culminated.